One of the most dangerous things about malware is that you might not even know it’s there.

 By signing their code, a company is effectively tying its reputation to the product.

 Businesses typically use a cryptographic key to sign their code.
-This could be inside the organization itself.
-Or it could be on a developer’s computer for APKs on the Android platform or cloud signing for Android and iOS.
+This could be inside the organization itself or it might be on a developer’s computer for APKs on the Android platform or cloud signing for Android and iOS.

 Local signing means you retain full control of the process and the keys you use.
 But keys can still be accidentally leaked or stolen.
 Some legacy keys can be weak, too.
 A huge number of apps on the Google Play Store - particularly the older ones - use weak keys from years ago.

 One alternative is cloud signing in an app store itself.
 Keys are more robust this way, but it means your app will be signed on the servers of Google or Amazon.

 App signing is a great start.
 But it isn’t enough on its own to protect against tampering.
 That's because there's nothing to stop bad actors from simply signing malicious or tampered-with apps with their own random keys.

 Until then, as we touched on earlier, you also need additional security to counter the dangers posed by tampering.
 For example, you have to run environment checks and integrity checks at runtime.
 Do this, and you can spot the most common tools hackers use to reengineer apps.
 These include hooking, rooting, debugging, and using emulators.

 Alongside these checks, you can use code and content protection to harden your app and make it tougher to read and decompile.
 As a general rule, the harder it is for a bad actor to read your app, the harder it is for them to tamper with its code.